 Gum disease can be treated and is better for your oral health when diagnosed early.
 Regular dental checks, proper brushing twice a day and flossing will help to prevent gum disease.

-In most cases gum disease is painless, so it is vital that you have good overall oral hygiene.
+In most cases, gum disease is painless, so you must have good overall oral hygiene.
 Regular dental checks are essential.

 Signs of gum disease are often subtle.
 Symptoms may include:

 - Loose teeth or separation between teeth